valancej/documentation/_basic/languages-frameworks/go.md

 ## Frameworks And Testing

-We support all Go tools and test frameworks, sas long as they do not require root access for custom machine configuration.
+We support all Go tools and test frameworks.
 You can run your tests with a standard `go test -v` or by using test frameworks such as gocheck.

 For example, using gocheck would look like: